levinine/functional-tests/readme.md

 To add new Rest API calls to App back end next steps must be followed:

-1. Create Proxy class for that domain of App in `rest/proxy/{servicename}` where all REST calls to that endpoint will be located
+1. Create Service class for that domain of App in `rest/service/{servicename}` where all REST calls to that endpoint will be located
 2. Data Source (Transfer) Objects must be created in `rest/data` package
-3. Call created proxy class from step definitions
+3. Call created Service class from step definitions

-To add new communication interface with any of micro-services next steps must be followed:
+To add new communication interface with any of microservices next steps must be followed:

-1. Add Micro-Service API dependency in `pom.xml` with parametrized version
+1. (optionally) Add Microservice API dependency in `pom.xml` with parametrized version
-2. Create new RESTS Client class in `rest/client` package for that micro-service, by extending BaseRestClient
+2. Create new REST Client class in `rest/client` package for that microservice, by extending BaseRestClient
 3. Add micro-service URL to all `application-[environment].properties` files
-4. Create Proxy Class in `rest/proxy/{servicename}` package to Communicate with service
+4. Create Service Class in `rest/service/{servicename}` package to Communicate with service
-	- All direct communication with Micro-Service should be done in Proxy classes which are called from step definitions
+	- All direct communication with Microservice should be done in Service classes which are called from step definitions
-5. Adding Data Source (Transfer) Objects is not needed in case communication is done directly with Micro-Service as all existing ones can be used from included API
+5. Adding Data Source (Transfer) Objects is needed for proper Serialization and Deserialization of payloads, however if Microservice API dependency is added to `pom.xml`, than they are not needed
-6. Call created proxy class from step definitions
+6. Call created Service class from step definitions

 ### UI Interface

-To add new UI interface, Page Object pattern is used, meaning that for each application page Page Object class which represents it must exists in Test Automation framework.
+To add new UI interface, Page Object pattern is used, meaning that for each application page, a Page Object class which represents it must exist in Test Automation framework.
 To automate actions on some new page:

 1. Create Page Object(s) for it in `com.levi9.functionaltests.ui.page` (it can also be multiple page objects if page is complex)